 At the end of the day, Joe is trying to do his small piece on a case-by-case basis to remind people, one by one, that every human being is valuable.
 Every human being’s experience is valuable.

-If you want to hear Joe Fried’s mind at work, or if you’d like to hear from other experts we’ve featured on the show, you can listen and download this episode and many more of The Game Changing Attorney Podcast for FREE on Spotify, Apple Podcasts, and the official podcast website.
+If you want to hear Joe Fried’s advice for law firm owners yourself, or if you’d like to hear from other experts we’ve featured on the show, you can listen and download this episode and many more of The Game Changing Attorney Podcast for FREE on Spotify, Apple Podcasts, and the official podcast website.